-But with 59 million Google search results a month for free Kindle ebooks on Amazon, there is definitely a reading market out there for you to leverage.
+But with 59 million Google search results a month for find free Kindle books on Amazon, there is definitely a reading market out there for you to leverage.

 While I have read many times that some authors are worried about giving away a book for free, it is worth remembering that free books are not a new idea at all.

 In fact, it is a very old marketing ploy and one that the book publishing industry has been using for almost ever and a day.

 In my work as an English teacher, I am offered a lot of free textbooks every year.
 When I was a teacher trainer, it was more than 100 free textbooks each year.
 Getting the right people to use or recommend them is what drives textbook sales.

 Hence, teachers, principals, school owners and public servants in the education sector are all targets for free books, as they are all in a position to recommend that students buy these books.

 In other words, give free copies to people that can influence your book sales.